hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

 ## Starting the Cluster and Client

-Having installed hazelcast, you can get started.
+Having installed Hazelcast, you can get started.

 In this short tutorial, we will:

-1. Create a simple Java application using Hazelcast distributed map and queue.
+1. Create a simple Java application using the Hazelcast distributed map and queue.
-2. Run our application twice to have two nodes (JVMs) clustered.
+2. Run our application twice to have a cluster with two nodes (JVMs).
 3. Connect to our cluster from another Java application by using the Hazelcast Native Java Client API.

 Let's begin.